walmartlabs/concord-website/docs/plugins/concord.md

   - log: "Hello from a subprocess!"
 ```

-The IDs of the started processes will be stored as `${jobs}` array.
+The IDs of the started processes are stored as `${jobs}` array.

 **Note** Due to the current limitations, variables and files created
 after the start of a process cannot be copied to child processes.

 ## Forking Multiple Instances

-It is possible to create multiple forks of a process with different
+It is possible to create multiple forks of a process with a different
 sets of parameters:

 ```yaml